spuithori/svelte-ionic-app/README.md

 -

 # Issues
 - Ion Icons implementation will not support md and ios specific icons etc
 - Modal and Popover not working - there is a way, but it delays the content (modal) - and there is a warning on componentProps - so have to check how to get it to work with passing data and its properties.
-Alterantive - only using Inline modals and embedding the component in there
+Alterantive - only using Inline modals and embedding the component in there (Controller.svelte)
-- Tab bar -> does not move to default selected
+- Tab bar -> does not move to default selected (IonTab.svelte)
-- TypeError - happening - ypeError: Cannot read properties of null (reading 'offsetHeight') (ion-content)
+- Sometimes occuring - TypeError - happening - ypeError: Cannot read properties of null (reading 'offsetHeight') (ion-content)
 - unused styles warning - what is happening?
-- item sliding npt working
+- item sliding npt working (Item)
+- Need a timeout to get proper style value even though I am using onMount??
+(Gesture)

 # Todo